 This ban is pursuant to Article 16 of the Treaty between Australia and the Independent State of Papua New Guinea concerning Sovereignty and Maritime Boundaries in the area between the two Countries, including the area known as Torres Strait, and Related Matters (Australian Treaty Series 1985 No 4).

-From 1am Friday 25 September 2020 there are no Local Government Areas listed as Queensland COVID-19 restricted areas, however, certain restrictions still apply under the Movement and Gathering Direction.
+There are currently no Local Government Areas listed as Queensland COVID-19 restricted areas, however, certain restrictions still apply under the Movement and Gathering Direction.

 We ask that you use common sense and good judgement, including maintaining plenty of distance between groups.
 Things to think about when deciding if a park is already too crowded include: